You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 Without a monitor, these are invisible.
 With one, they’re obvious.

-Most homeowners recoup the cost within 6–12 months through the savings they identify.
+Some homeowners may recover the cost over time through reduced energy waste, depending on usage patterns and local electricity prices.
 One quick look at the app usually reveals enough “waste” to pay for the device itself.

 Seasonality: Why Bills Spike in Summer and Winter